St. Joseph's Abbey (Massachusetts): The Holy Rood Guild

+The monks at the abbey make liturgical vestments under the brand of The Holy Rood Guild.

 Spencer Brewery

-Spencer Brewery is the name of the brewery run by the abbey that produced Trappist beer from 2013 to 2022.
-In 2010, St. Joseph's Abbey explored the possibility of brewing beer like other Trappist monasteries, and sent several fact-finding missions — first to the Belgian Beer Fest in Boston, then to several Trappist breweries in Europe.
-The Trappist breweries made three recommendations for the new enterprise: hire a skilled brewing engineer; build a modern, state of the art facility; and only brew a single beer for the first five years.
-Over twenty test batches were developed before settling on the final beer's recipe.
-The first beer produced was a blonde ale at 6.5% alcohol by volume which was called Spencer Trappist Ale.
+Spencer Brewery was the name of the brewery run by the abbey that produced Trappist beer from 2013 to 2022.
+In 2010, St. Joseph's Abbey explored the possibility of brewing beer as other Trappist monasteries do, and sought guidance from brewers in Boston and several Trappist breweries in Europe.
+The first beer they produced was a blonde ale at 6.5% alcohol by volume which was called Spencer Trappist Ale.
 As of 2016, it was the first and only certified Trappist beer brewed in the United States.

-The brewery occupied 36,000 square feet and had a capacity of 50 barrels.
-It held its first open house on August 6, 2016, to 2,500 visitors.
-Response from subsequent open houses was strong, and as of 2018 the brewery was exploring constructing a taproom that would be open year-round.

 In May 2022, St. Joseph's Abbey ceased beer production and closed Spencer Brewery.
-In addition to the economic impact of the COVID-19 pandemic, the New England region had grown to have over 600 craft breweries (according to the Brewers Association), so it is believed that the abbey's brewery might have needed an advertising budget disproportionate to its production.
+In addition to the economic impact of the COVID-19 pandemic, the New England region had grown to have over 600 craft breweries (according to the Brewers Association).